Hallucinogen Addiction: Side Effects & Treatment

 Conversely, PCP is one hallucinogenic drug that is known to be addictive, as it causes common withdrawal symptoms like cravings, headaches, and sweating, among others.

-The addictive qualities of other hallucinogens like DMT are yet to be determined.
+Researchers have yet to determine the addictive qualities of other hallucinogens like DMT.
 Researchers need to continue studying hallucinogens more to accurately determine whether they are addictive or not.

 Street Names for Hallucinogens

-LSD (d-lysergic acid diethylamide)Acid, Battery Acid, Blotter, Boomers, California, Sunshine, Cid, Doses, Dots, Golden Dragon, Heavenly Blue, Hippie, Loony Toons, Lucy, Lucy in the Sky With Diamonds, Microdot, Pane, Purple Heart, Superman, Tab, Window Pane, Yellow Sunshine, Zen
+You might also hear Heavenly Blue, Hippie, Loony Toons, and Lucy.
+Some people call it Lucy in the Sky with Diamonds, Microdot, Pane, or Purple Heart.
+Other names include Superman, Tab, Window Pane, Yellow Sunshine, and Zen.

 Examples of Hallucinogens

-Some common examples of hallucinogens and dissociative drugs are listed below.5
+Some common examples of hallucinogens and dissociative drugs are listed below.

 Examples of classic hallucinogens include: